G-Code Programming

 M51

-The M50 and M51 M-codes determine if MSO has an effect on the spindle.
-For more information about setting MSO, refer to the TaskMso() function in MSO.
+The M50 and M51 M-codes determine if you can set MSO on a task.
+For more information about setting MSO, refer to the TaskMso() function in Manual Spindle Rotation Speed Override (MSO).

-Use the M50 M-code to disable the usage of the manual spindle override (MSO) mode for the spindle axis that is configured for the task.
+Use the M50 M-code to prevent changes to the manual spindle override (MSO) value for the spindle axis that is configured for the task.
 This mode causes the controller to disable the M51 mode and set the Mso Lock bit of the TaskMode task status item.

-Use the M51 M-code to enable the usage of manual spindle override (MSO) mode for the spindle axis that is configured for this task.
-This mode is the default.
+Use the M51 M-code to allow changes to the manual spindle override (MSO) value for the spindle axis that is configured for this task.
+This is the default mode.
 This mode causes the controller to disable the M50 mode and clear the Mso Lock bit of the TaskMode task status item.

 Manual Feedrate Override (MFO) Configuration

-Use the M48 and M49 M-codes to configure the behavior of manual feedrate override (MFO).
+Use the M48 and M49 M-codes to configure if you can change manual feedrate override (MFO) value on the task or not.

 Syntax M48